African Swine Fever (ASF)

 - Report anything suspicious – to the Emergency Animal Disease Watch Hotline on 1800 675 888.

-Additional/detailed Information can be found here on the Australian Pork Limited website.
+Additional/detailed Information and resources can be found here on the Australian Pork Limited website.

 APIQ_® Standards Manual